DagiWorkSE/QP-Guessing-Game/README.md

 # QP-Guessing-Game
-This Game was Developed During Covid time as a side project It is developed using C++ and is a One player guessing game that is played against the computer to play the game
+This Game was Developed During Covid time as a side project It is developed using C++ and is a One player guessing game that is played against the computer.

+To play the game :
  - the player must hold 4 diiferent numbers in the range from 1 - 9 in a specific order
  - the computer does this also
  - next the player guesses 4 numbers that the player thinks are the numbers the computer held in the specific order it is held